suurjaak/Skyperious/README.md

 Skyperious is a Skype database viewer and merger, written in Python.

-You can open Skype SQLite databases and look at their contents:
+You can open Skype SQLite databases and work with their contents:

 - search across all messages and contacts
 - browse chat history and export as HTML or spreadsheet, see chat statistics
+- synchronize messages from Skype online service
 - view any database table and export their data, fix database corruption
 - change, add or delete data in any table
 - execute direct SQL queries